 Disputing Audit Results

 If you disagree with the audit findings, you can appeal them.
 You have the right to voice your concerns.
-To initiate an appeal, you must submit a written request for an appeal conference.
+Those rights and appeal procedures are grounded in the tax code.
+To initiate an appeal, you must submit a written request for an appeal conference to contest the disputed tax liability.
 This must be done within 30 days.

 During the appeal conference, a discussion occurs between the taxpayer and an Appeals Officer to reach a settlement.
 If an agreement is not reached, you can pursue the appeal process.
 This can be done through either litigation or mediation.

 You have the option to appoint a CPA or tax attorney.
+CPA tax audit representation is also available during the appeals process.
 Additionally, another qualified tax professional can represent you during the appeals process.
 If you are not satisfied with the decision from the IRS appeal hearing, you can appeal the audit results to a court.

 Cost of Tax Audit Representation